zzybluebell/tp/docs/UserGuide.md

 ### 18. Redeeming point `redeem -f/`

 #### 18.1.
 Redeeming point for a member by member id: `redeem -f/ -id/`
-Redeem point for a member, who is identified by his member id.
+Redeems point for a member, who is identified by his member id.

 Format: `redeem -rd/ <POINTS> -id/ <MEMBER_ID>`